 Conclusion

-NCache, being a .NET native distributed caching solution, fits into your application stack very seamlessly.
-It boosts performance tremendously because of object pooling, parallel operations, and client cache that sits next to your application.
-Apart from being scalable, it also maintains 100% uptime at all times to ensure high availability of data and clients.
+NCache, being a .NET native distributed caching solution, fits into your application stack seamlessly.
+It boosts performance tremendously because of object pooling, parallel operations, and the client cache that sits next to your application.
+Apart from being scalable, it also maintains 100% uptime at all times to ensure the high availability of data and clients.